Quick info

 Appearance form

-Ampoules (liquid), tablets, capsules, plasters, chewing gum, plasters and cream/ointment/gel
+Ampoules (liquid), tablets, capsules, patches, chewing gum, plasters and gels

 Consumption forms: